Belgium

 If you have any corrections, additions or remarks to any of the plates or their descriptions, please e-mail me.

-1918-1926 normal series plate.
-This is the largest license plate in my collection, and at that time all Belgian plates were that big.
+This and the plate below are among the largest license plates in my collection, and at that time all Belgian plates were that big.

 Rear motorcycle plate, 1953-1965 series.